 CERTUM QCA belongs to CERTUM which provides qualified certification services and operates on the basis of the entry of the Asseco Data Systems S.A. in the register of qualified certification services providers.
-The Minister in charge of economy or the entity appointed by the minister (National root NCCert) supervise over the certification authority CERTUM QCA activity.
+The Minister of Digitalisation or the entity appointed by the minister (National Certification Authority NCCert) supervise over the certification authority CERTUM QCA activity.

-The authority CERTUM QCA issues qualified certificates, certificates of infrastructure keys and certificates of certification authorities according to certification policies (identifiers values are described in Tab.
+The authority CERTUM QCA issues qualified certificates and certificates of certification authorities according to certification policies (identifiers values are described in Tab.
 2 and chapter 7.1.1.2) and according to the following requirements: